 Remember to save the route.

-Now that the routes are configured, it's time to create the views that will power this new functionality.
-Click "Views" in the left column to return to your Experience Views list.
+Now that the routes are configured, it’s time to create the views that will power this new functionality.
+Click the “Views” tab, then click the “Add” button at the top right of the “Pages” list.

 Page: Create Account